mantamx/process_mnist_files/README.md

 3. Naïve Bayes Classifier
 4. Neural Network

-I'm learning as I progress through the points, and it's great!
+Dealing with the MNIST files is the **_Hello World of Machine Learning_**, and I'm learning as I progress through the points, and it's great!
 The dream I mentioned has turned into a plan, because I am taking action, finally.

 ## Current State of Implementation
 Implementing any of the approaches requires [reading and handling MNIST files](./mnist_idx_ubyte/README_MNIST_IDX.md), implemented in `class MnistHandler` and `class MnistDataset`, respectively.
 I think they are good and final for all of the approaches.
-In case I'm wrong, necessary changes will have to follow along the way.
+In case I'm wrong, necessary changes will follow along the way.

 [K Nearest Neighbors](./k_nearest_neighbors/README_KNN.md), the easiest approach, is implemented as `class KNearestNeighbors`.